gliesefire/pdfjs-react/README.md

 ## Running

 ```
-yarn install
+npm install
+npm run build
-yarn start
+node start
 ```

-Browser will be opening at http://localhost:3000/
+Browser will be opening at http://localhost:8080/